-Butina was taking orders from Alexander Torshin, the deputy governor of Russia's central bank and a former Russian senator, and was involved in a sexual relationship with Paul Erickson, a US Citizen and NRA activist.
+Butina was taking orders from Alexander Torshin, the deputy governor of Russia's central bank and a former Russian senator, and was involved in a sexual relationship with NRA activist Paul Erickson.
 At one point during the 2016 campaign, Butina and Alexander Torshin tried unsuccessfully to broker a meeting between Mr Trump and Russian President Vladimir Putin.
 Separately, her romantic partner Paul Erickson wrote an email to Jeff Sessions' former Chief of Staff, then working for the Trump campaign.
 “Putin is deadly serious about building a good relationship with Mr. Trump,.
 He wants to extend an invitation to Mr. Trump to visit him in the Kremlin before the election.
 Let’s talk through what has transpired and Senator Sessions’s advice on how to proceed.”

 Torshin claims to have met with the future president himself in 2015 in Nashville, where that year's NRA convention was held.
 In December 2015 his associates in Moscow hosted an NRA delegation which included Sherriff David Clarke, who worked for a Trump-supporting political action committee.